 Version D. (7 nights).

 Please book early to avoid disappointment, the West Highland Way gets very busy and accommodation is limited in some villages - the sooner you book the better, especially if you wish to hike the route in Easter, weekends in May and early June, (best to book the previous year) or during the high season in July-August, and early and mid September.
 Avoiding weekend starts is a good idea if possible.

 Route guidance: The price includes a copy of the best large scale map of the whole route, and a good guidebook, which gives detailed descriptions of each section of the walk and the historical context.
 We also provide other useful information about walking in Scotland and travel options after your walk.

 Shorter itineraries: If you are very fit we can arrange the whole walk in 6 days (7 nights with accommodation in Milngavie the night before you start and on arrival in Fort William).
 If you only have 5 or 6 days we can also arrange bespoke itineraries where you start in Ardlui (which gives a ferry crossing of Loch Lomond before you start the hike) or Crianlarich or Tyndrum.
 Contact us for more information.

 Baggage transfer: We arrange for your luggage to be collected from and taken to each B&B /guest house / hotel you stay in.
-This can be arranged from April to September inclusive.
+This can be arranged from early April to early October.
 Due to space constraints, note that only one piece of luggage per person can be transferred - we can advise if you need to store luggage you won't need till after your walking holiday.

 Start:Bus & train services from Glasgow to Milngavie (pronounced 'Mullguy') & Drymen (pronounced 'Drim-in').
 Transfers from Glasgow Airport can also be arranged: £50 to Milngavie; and £70 to Drymen for up to 4 people.
 Contact us for prices for larger groups.